Maneswari123/Maneswari123/README.md

 ## About Me :
 <img align="left" height="150" src="https://user-images.githubusercontent.com/69384657/179312151-fdabe3af-823f-41ab-a6d4-17a72af4e9e8.png" alt="octocat" style="margin-right: 2rem;" />

+I am Naga Maneswari, a passionate Data Analyst with a knack for transforming complex data into clear insights and strategies.
+With 6 months of hands-on experience, I excel in statistical modeling and data manipulation.
+My goal is to drive business growth through informed decision-making and to be an asset to a forward-thinking team by providing actionable data-driven recommendations.

 • 🔭 I’m currently Looking for   <b>Data Analyst,</b> <br/>